NoahGarfunkel/MusicSharing/README.md

 Members: Noah Garfunkel garfunns@mail.uc.edu, Arya Johnsamuel johnsaaa@mail.uc.edu,  Alex House houseah@mail.uc.edu, Morgan Weltzer weltzeme@mail.uc.edu

-Project Area: Working on an app related to Spotify that is used to share favorite songs and albums to friends sort of in a social media format.
-(App/Web Dev)
+Project Area: Working on an app related to Spotify that is used to share favorite songs and albums to friends in a social media format.
+This is a full stack application with a Kotlin frontend, C# backend, and Azure SQL database.

 ---